benpollarduk/LoFiEffects.WPF/README.md

 </div>

 ## Introduction
-There aren't many options available for rendering WPF UIElements in artificially low resolution.
-LoFiEffects.WPF provides a simple collection of shader effects and controls that can display content with reduced frame rates and visual effects.
+A library of controls and shader effects that can display content with reduced frame rates and other visual effects aimed at degrading visual quality.

 ## Getting Started